Customization

 Section titled “Using the value Property”The value property normalizes the current degree to a 0-1 range:

-Section titled “Using overshotAngle”Create rubber-band effects when users drag beyond the limits:
+Section titled “Using overshootDegrees”React to the user dragging beyond the dial’s limits:

-Section titled “StepContent Composable”For placing composables at step positions around the dial, use StepContent:
+Section titled “DialInterval Composable”For placing composables at interval positions around the dial, use DialInterval.
+Pass the DialState directly via the state overload:

 Section titled “Animation Integration”Combine with Compose animations for smooth interactions: